superadi04/cdp-sdk/python/CONTRIBUTING.md

 ## Example Scripts

 The CDP SDK includes several runnable examples.
-To run an example, ensure your `.env` file is set up correctly.
-Then run `uv run <path-to-example>`.

-- `cdp/examples/create_evm_account.py` is a simple example that creates an EVM account.
-- `cdp/examples/create_sol_account.py` is a simple example that creates a Solana account
+See [examples/README.md](../examples/python/README.md) for more information.
+When you make a change to the SDK code, your change will automatically take effect when you run an example.

 ## Code Style